Search the Keuka College Help Center

 Do I have to reapply for financial aid every year?

 Yes.
 You must apply for financial aid every year.
-If your financial circumstances change, you may get more or less aid.
-Note, that your eligibility for financial aid may change significantly, especially if you have a different number of family members in college.
-Your financial aid package also depends on making satisfactory academic progress toward a degree, such as earning a minimum number of credits and achieving a minimum GPA.
+If your financial circumstances change, your financial aid offer could change.
+Your financial aid offer also depends on making satisfactory academic progress toward a degree, such as earning a minimum number of credits and/or achieving a minimum GPA.

 What is a Federal Pell Grant?